vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Features

 - Single-File app: Html, CSS, JS and Python code are all in one file named app.py
 - Full transparency: No black box.
 Users can inspect the code themselves or give the app.py file to an LLM and ask it to explain exactly what the code does.
+For example: When you submit an image to a Gemma model and ask it what's on the image - does the code put your text question first or the image first?
+That order affects the quality of the Gemma model's response.
+(It should be image first.)
 - Customizable: Because its a single-file app, it's easy to use ChatGPT, Gemini or Claude to make code changes and add features.
 - Data privacy: Uses on-device Ollama models.
 Runs offline.
 Does not save anything.
 - Multimodal: Supports image and pdf input.
 Processes pdf pages as images for greater accuracy.